shepherdjerred/astro-opengraph-images/README.md

 > [!WARNING]
 > This integration has only been tested with statically rendered sites.
 It is untested with server-side rendering.

+- Written in TypeScript
 - Generate Open Graph images for every page on your site.
 - Use a preset renderer to get started quickly.
-- Images are fully customizable.
+- Images are fully customizable using [Satori](https://github.com/vercel/satori).
-- Use React + Tailwind syntax or vanilla JavaScript to define your own custom images.
+- Use React/JSX + Tailwind syntax or vanilla JavaScript to define your own custom images.
 - Supports both static pages and Astro content collections.
 - Pages can be written in Markdown, MDX, HTML, or any other format.